simran-bisht/paack/README.md

-# React-Native-Paack-Delivery
+# Paack-Delivery
-A delivery app built with React Native, to track the location of driver and the status of delivery.
+A delivery app built with React Native, to track the current status of the driver and the status of delivery.

 It includes the following features: